abtpst/Kaggle-IMDB/README.md

 3. Run the `classify.py` script in the `imdbMain` package.
 This will make predictions as per all three algorithms.

 4. Once the script has terminated, the final predictions should be in the `results` folder

+**Explanation**
+Here is a description of the components

+1. `classify.py` in the `imdbMain` package
+    This is the driver script.
+It runs the code for feature selection and classification.

+2. `vectorize.py` in the `util` package
+    This script is responsible for feature selection using `TfidfVectorizer`.
+Before that, it also calls the function for data cleanup.